 Hello?
 Sceptic here.
 I don’t think there’s a trick involved.
 Many years ago I saw a less silly show than this, where someone explained it quite simply.
 Yes, the embers you walk on are hot, but it’s not about the heat.
 It’s about efficiency of heat transfer.

 Imagine baking a cake.
 The oven is hot, and by the time it’s cooked, the cake is just as hot.
 If you touched the metal of the cake pan or the oven racks, you’d burn instantly.
 Yet you can touch your finger to the surface of the cake itself without harm—so long as you didn’t touch it for too long.
-The temperature is the same, but the heat from the metal is transferred to your skin more efficiently than the heat from the cake — meaning it is possible to touch the cake for longer without harm.
+The temperature is the same, but the cake transfers the heat less efficiently than the metal would — meaning it is possible to touch the cake for longer without harm.

 The same is true of the hot coals of the firewalk.
 If the walk is prepared properly, and the walker goes through quickly, not enough heat will be transferred to the skin on their feet to cause them to burn.